dmbarbour/glas/docs/GlasApps.md

 An Addr could be a 32-bit number (IPv4), a 128-bit number (IPv6), or a string such as "www.google.com" or "192.168.1.42".
 Similarly, a Port can be a 16-bit number or a string such as "ftp" that is externally associated with a port (cf. `/etc/services` in Linux).

-Notes:

-To simplify the API, I'm not providing the addrinfo family of methods.
-In theory, we could implement this using network access to DNS servers and file access to DNS configurations (e.g. `/etc/resolv.conf`).
-In practice, I think most apps won't need lookup separate from connect.
+An API for DNS access would also be convenient, but its implementation isn't critical at this time.
+In theory, we could implement this using network access to DNS servers (potentially including a localhost DNS) and file access to DNS configurations (e.g. `/etc/resolv.conf`).
+But most apps won't need direct use of lookup services if we integrate it implicitly into the addressing.

 I've excluded the half-close TCP feature because too many routers disable this feature by applying a short timeout after half-close.
 A TCP connection should be closed when the full TCP interaction is complete.